klavinski/jecs/README.md

 Create a new class extending `core.System_`.
 The boilerplate code is automatically created.
 You just have to complete the `apply`  method.
 It usually follows this pattern:
 1. For each entity
-2. State the conditions on components
+2. Given some conditions on components
 3. Mutate the entities

 For instance, suppose we have a `Health` `Component`.
 We want a minimal system damaging burning `Entity`s: